 In addition to searching using the simple search functionality, you can also use custom search fields to make more targeted and specific searches in iManage Insight+.
 Your administrator defines and configures these search fields in the iManage Insight+ administration interface.

-These search fields/parameters can be configured differently for each tab available in the search interface.
+Advanced search fields or parameters can be configured differently for each tab available in the search interface.

 Depending on the type of field, you'll see different options to define your search.
 For Text type fields (for example, Doc Name, Text, Comments), you have the following options to select from:

-Contains: Items containing the term or variations of the term are returned in the search results.
-If you search for the term Credit and select the Contains option, the system returns all the documents that contain the term or its variations in the names of the documents.
+If you search for the term Credit and select the Contains option, the system returns all the documents that contain the term or its variations, for example—Credited, Crediting, in the selected field.

 Proximity: You can search for terms within a certain distance of each other.
 The second term must be within n words of the first term, that is, the terms are n or fewer words apart in either direction.
 If you don't specify a distance, it defaults to 5.
 So, all documents where the terms are given distance apart from each other are returned in the search results.